khoeger/khoeger.github.io/_posts/2022-10-17-master-of-fine-arts.md

 Preparing for the show itself was a doozy - the project underwent two or three major revisions and sets of decision making between the Student Symposium and the gallery opening on May 27.
 It was also physically demanding - requiring days spent on the ladder and lots of cable running along the ceiling.

-The work paid of!
+The work paid off!
 I was fortunate enough to be able to watch the gallery visitors experience and interact with **Motion**.
 Elaborating upon this deserves its own post or other writeup, to be written shortly.
+But in short, I wish to create more work where, as you watch participants over time, you can observe patterns in how they approach interacting with the work.

 ### Thesis Writing
 Writing an art thesis differed from writing a science thesis.